calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 ============================

 * [AQA A-Level Computing - Specification](https://filestore.aqa.org.uk/resources/computing/specifications/AQA-7516-7517-SP-2015.PDF)
-    * 180 guided learning hours (school) + homework
+    * 180 guided learning hours == hours of tuition + directed hours of independent study

 * These are all the projects for the year
 * Tasks can be attempted in any order (self directed/ownership)
 * Every task maps to theory specification
 * You may use any language for each task
-    * It is recommended that you use a least 2 languages (one static, one dynamic)
+    * It is recommended that you use a minimum of 2 languages (one static, one dynamic)

 Training Tasks (Grade E)